inc0d3w3trust/FilesBackupTool/README.md

 In the production uses programs to the measures and in this case the setting options works to backup only the modifies programs without deletes from the folder.

 # Requirements
+To run an executable `jar` file the OS have to have Java jdk 1.7 or higher version.